cscart/docs/en/user_guide/addons/vendor_debt_payout/what_changed.rst

             -   It's easier for the marketplace owner to identify vendors who are unlikely to pay off their debts, and get rid of "dead" accounts.

-What should I do after the update?
+What Should I Do after The Update?
 ==================================

 It's easy enough to move to the new add-on from the old one: upgrade your Multi-Vendor to version 4.12.1.
 Instead of the old Vendor Debt Payout add-on, the new Vendor-to-Admin Payments add-on will appear.